Symmetric Triangle Quadrature Rules for Arbitrary Functions: Numerical Example: Singular Functions Appearing in Electromagnetic Simulations

-Though not shown in this paper, some missing final $\ngroup$, including those for eliminated points, can be obtained through the following approaches (Reference~\cite{papanicolopulos_2015_anc} lists many of these options): \begin{enumerate} \item For a given $\npoints$ and orbit amount $(n_0,n_1,n_2)$, use another set of polynomial rules as the initial guess.
-As stated previously, the polynomial rules are often not unique and the optimization problem of Equation~\eqref{eq:opt_bary} is dependent upon initial guess. \item For a given $\npoints$, use a different polynomial-rule orbit amount.
+Though not shown in this paper, some missing final $\ngroup$ values, including those for eliminated points, can be obtained through the following approaches (Reference~\cite{papanicolopulos_2015_anc} lists many of these options): \begin{enumerate} \item For a given $\npoints$ and orbit amount $(n_0,n_1,n_2)$, use initial guesses near another set of polynomial rules.
+As stated previously, the polynomial rules are often not unique and the solution to Equation~\eqref{eq:opt_bary} is dependent upon initial guess. \item For a given $\npoints$, use a different polynomial-rule orbit amount.
 For example, for $n=37$, Reference~\cite{dunavant_1985} provides a $(1,6,3)$ rule, whereas Reference~\cite{papanicolopulos_2015} provides a $(1,4,4)$ rule. \item Use a slightly higher $\npoints$ that is less efficient as a polynomial rule.
-For example, a 13-point $(1,2,1)$ rule and a 15-point $(0,1,2)$ rule can both integrate polynomials of degree $\maxpoly=7$~\cite{papanicolopulos_2015}; however, using the 13-point rule from Reference~\cite{dunavant_1985} yields a final $\ngroup=7$, whereas one of the 15-point rules from Reference~\cite{papanicolopulos_2015_anc} yields a final $\ngroup=8$. \end{enumerate}
+For example, a 13-point $(1,2,1)$ rule and a 15-point $(0,1,2)$ rule can both integrate polynomials of degree $\maxpoly=7$~\cite{papanicolopulos_2015}; however, for the two-dimensional characterization of the singularities, using the 13-point rule from Reference~\cite{dunavant_1985} yields a final $\ngroup=7$, whereas one of the 15-point rules from Reference~\cite{papanicolopulos_2015_anc} yields a final $\ngroup=8$. \end{enumerate}